Have you ever been victimised?

 Empathy builds on self-awareness; the more open we are to our own emotions, the more skilled we will be in reading feelings.

-The 5 core components of Empathy are:
+The 5 core components of Empathy or Social Awareness are:

 1. Understanding Others (sensing others’ feelings and perspectives and taking an active interest in their concerns) 2.
 Developing Others (sensing others’ development needs and bolstering their abilities) 3.
 Service Orientation (anticipating, recognising and meeting the needs of others) 4.
 Leveraging Diversity (cultivating opportunities through different kinds of people) 5.
 Political Awareness (reading a group’s emotional currents and key power relationships)